Elena Votsi

-Elena Votsi (Greek: Έλενα Βότση; born 1964 on Hydra island) is a Greek jewelry designer.
+Elena Votsi (Greek: Έλενα Βότση; born 1964 on Hydra island, Kingdom of Greece) is a Greek jewelry designer.

 Votsi completed a degree at the School of Fine Arts in Athens in painting, followed by a master's degree at the Royal College of Art in London in jewelry.

-In 2003 she won the competition to re-design the Summer Olympic Games medal for the International Olympic Committee, the first time the medal had been changed since 1928.
-Votsi's design was adopted by the International Olympic Committee for all future Summer Olympic Games medals.
+In 2003, she won the competition to redesign the Summer Olympic Games medal for the International Olympic Committee, the first time the medal had been changed since 1928.
+The International Olympic Committee adopted Votsi's design for all future Summer Olympic Games medals.

 Her handmade 18-karat gold ring with diamonds won the 2009 Couture Design Award in the category "Best in the New-to-Couture," a category for first-time exhibitors at the Las Vegas show.